TremaHD/Crestron-Xpanel-Launcher/README.md

 You can specify the IP Address, Room ID and IP ID before launching.
 A short name can also be specified which will appear in the window top bar.
 When you leave the application, the settings are automatically saved to a file.
 The little "X" in the upper left corner of each line, delete the content of that line.

+Portion of the code is based on the work done by Eric Walters ( https://github.com/sentry07/crestron-multiple-xpanel )